full360/cuckoo/README.md

 # Cuckoo

-Cuckoo, like the bird in the clock, is a very simple command line tool that polls [Consul][consul] for a count of healthy instances of a service and posts it to [AWS CloudWatch][cloudwatch] as a metric.
+Cuckoo, like the bird in the clock, is a very simple application that polls [Consul][consul] for a count of healthy instances of a service and posts it to [AWS CloudWatch][cloudwatch] as a metric.

 ## Usage